garg-shubhika/guide-explanations/Docker.md

 - **Portability**: Containers can be easily moved between different systems and platforms, making it easy to deploy applications anywhere.
 - **Efficiency**: Containers are lightweight and consume fewer resources compared to virtual machines, leading to faster deployment times and higher resource utilization.

-## One Use-Case for Organizations Why They Use Docker
-Organizations use Docker for various reasons, but one common use-case is to modernize their application deployment process.
+## Example
 By containerizing their applications with Docker, organizations can:
 - **Streamline Deployment**: Docker simplifies the deployment process, allowing organizations to deploy applications faster and more reliably.
 - **Improve Scalability**: Docker makes it easy to scale applications up or down based on demand, ensuring optimal performance and resource utilization.
 - **Enhance Portability**: Docker containers can run on any infrastructure, whether on-premises, in the cloud, or in hybrid environments, providing flexibility and agility.
 - **Facilitate Microservices Architecture**: Docker enables organizations to break down monolithic applications into smaller, independently deployable microservices, improving agility and scalability.
+- **Sharing Containers**: Developers can share Docker containers with the testing team to test the application in a consistent environment.
+This ensures that the application behaves the same way in testing as it does in development, leading to more reliable and accurate testing results.